data-henrik/watson-conversation-tool/README.md

 The tool consists of a single Python script, `wctool.py`.
 In order to use it, you need Python and the SDK for the Watson services installed.

 If you have been working with the Watson service and Python before, you probably already have everything installed.
 If not, you need to install Python and then head over to the [Watson Developer Tools](https://www.ibm.com/watson/developercloud/developer-tools.html) and follow the link to the [Python SDK](https://github.com/watson-developer-cloud/python-sdk).
 Install the SDK, too.
 Now download a copy of this repository or clone it.
 To use the tool, copy `config.json.sample` to `config.json` and insert your service credentials.
+Note that the service URL depends on the IBM Bluemix region.
+It is shown as part of the credentials.

 Some commands and parameters:
 ```